A note from Owner/Trainer Mike Deathe:

 - Our trainer, Karen Engwall, does offer a few evening sessions on Tuesdays, Wednesdays and Thursdays.
 There is an additional $20 per session fee for all sessions after 5pm.

 - Our owner/trainer, Mike Deathe, teaches group classes in the evenings so he does not have any regular evening slots available.
-He will occasionally offer a Saturday mid-morning session, when he is not teaching Babies Don’t Bark and Kids & K9’s classes at Advent Health – or busy with his other job as a full-time dad.
+He will occasionally offer a Saturday mid-morning session, when he does not have a public speaking engagement – or busy with his other job as a full-time dad.
 There is an additional $20 per session fee for all Saturday sessions.

 - Mike’s office hours are on Thursday and Friday afternoons.
 These office hours are when Angela schedule phone calls for Mike to communicate directly with clients.
 He also offers a free Ask-a-Trainer Session at BarK weekly on Thursdays.

 - Just call the office for more details on how to contact us 913-269-7595